oscarryz/manu/README.md

 # manu

-Minimalist Blogging Platform based on that powers https://oscarryz.com.
+Minimalist Blogging Platform that powers https://oscarryz.com.

 This is based largely on the https://manuelmoreale.com/ blog (he was very kind to share some tips).